mbaumaister13/ReactBotV2/README.md

 # Adding Custom Emoji Keywords
-- Follow the format in emoji_dict.txt (outer key is the emoji name, inner list are the keywords to match).
+- Follow the format in emoji_dict.json (key is the emoji name, value list contains the keywords to match).

 # Commands to Install/Run
 ```
 pip3 install slack_sdk
-python bot.py
+python3 bot.py
 ```